How NetDocuments ndSync Handles Editing Conflicts: A Complete Guide

 How ndSync Resolves the Conflict

-When ndSync detects a conflict, it employs an innovative system of “unofficial versions” to ensure no work is lost:
+ndSync prioritizes data preservation while respecting document checkout status.
+When it detects a conflict, it uses “unofficial versions” to ensure no work is lost.

-• When the locally edited document is closed, the unofficial version remains on the user’s computer
+• The unofficial version remains on the user’s computer

 • An unsynced overlay icon appears on the file

-Remember: conflicts are not failures—they’re natural occurrences in collaborative work environments.
-What matters is having a system like ndSync that handles them gracefully and ensures every team member’s contributions are preserved and accessible.
+Conflicts aren’t failures—they’re natural in collaborative work environments.
+What matters is having a system that handles them gracefully.

 About the Author